JonathanWenger/my_website/content/publication/2024_computation_aware_gps/index.md

 publication: "Advances in Neural Information Processing Systems"
 publication_short: "NeurIPS"

-abstract: ""

-# Summary.
-An optional shortened abstract.
-summary: "Model selection in Gaussian processes scales prohibitively with the size of the training dataset, both in time and memory.
+abstract: "Model selection in Gaussian processes scales prohibitively with the size of the training dataset, both in time and memory.
 While many approximations exist, all incur inevitable approximation error.
 Recent work accounts for this error in the form of computational uncertainty, which enables -- at the cost of